Kyuchumimo/Micro-Joy-Home-Video-Computer/README.md

 TODO

 ## Special thanks to
-This project would not have been possible without the existence of these other awesome projects and communities:
+This project would not have been possible without the existence of these other awesome projects, communities and people:
 * [nesbox/TIC-80](https://github.com/nesbox/TIC-80)
 * [AVR-AY](https://www.avray.ru)
 * [toyoshim/SoundCortex](https://github.com/toyoshim/SoundCortex)